All 9 teens who escaped from a Pennsylvania juvenile detention center have been captured, state police say

 “We’re asking the people in this area again, kind of like we did two weeks ago, lock everything up, take your keys out of your car, be vigilant,” Beohm said earlier Monday, before the teens were captured.

+He said at least two of the teens looked “weary and dirty” when they were returned to custody.
+He noted the woods where they had escaped to are a far cry from the city of Harrisburg, where at least seven of the teens are from.

+The escape that prompted the overnight search for the teens was a coordinated effort, Beohm said.
-The teens managed to escape by overpowering two prison employees, Beohm said.
-“They were able to get the keys and then they were able to get out the side door, or one of the doors.”

-He said the escapees likely got through the fence of the facility by going under it.
+“They were able to get the keys and then they were able to get out the side door, or one of the doors,” he said.
+The teens likely got through the fence of the facility by going under it, he added.

+“They were working in cahoots with each other to accomplish this goal,” Beohm said.

-State and local law enforcement responded to Abraxas Academy after the escape and took “back control of the juvenile detention center,” the Caernarvon Township Police Department said in a statement.
+State police and local police responded to the scene and “took control of the premises from the inmates who had been involved in a riot at Abraxas Academy,” the district attorney said in a statement.

 “I would call it more of a disturbance than a riot.
 It wasn’t anything like what we had here a couple of months ago,” Beohm said, referring to an incident at the facility in July.